 These skills are primarily assessed by means of essays, giving students a sound understanding of how to create and support arguments and counter-arguments to reach a clear and convincing conclusion.
 Contemporary sources are compared in order to see where agreement and disagreement occurs.
 Students learn a range of historical interpretations of a contentious issue and become able to locate views in the context of the wider debate among practising historians.

 How is it studied?

-CIE A-Level History is taught within the two-year and five-term A-Level programmes.
+CIE A-Level History is taught within the two-year A-Level programme.

 Tutors encourage students to explore and use knowledge in class debate, analysing contemporary sources and historians’ interpretations of the past.
 This means that students are regularly encouraged to cement their knowledge, but also to challenge it by being offered alternative perspectives and interpretations.
 Essays, source analysis and an understanding of historiography all form part of the overall assessment.